mfruge9214/EID-temp-sensors-cloud-services/README.md

 ## Description

-This application features 2 different UI designs that the user may select upon application start.
+This application features 2 different web servers responding to the same html client, both of which serve the same data through different means.

-Both Complex_UI_Routine and Simple_UI_Routine utilize the python Monitor API to retrieve data from a MSSQL database
+The tornado web server retrieves data from the python Monitor, and the node websocket server interfaces directly with the SQL database to retrieve it's data.

 After running 'python master.py', the application will launch a node process which creates 6 temperature sensors and populate the database with the created data.
+This will also launch both web servers and a user interface to view the data.

+Lastly, the user may open "Sensor_Table.html" to interact with the webservers and view the generated data.

 ## Execution Instructions